Pirkei Avot: Commentaries and translations

 A comprehensive bibliography of Hebrew commentaries on Pirke Avot has been published, including over 1500 detailed entries.
 The appendix lists over 500 additional books that contain a short segment on Avot, and over 400 published references on Avot in general or individual mishnayot.

 Translations

 The Russian-American poet and translator Yehoash published his Yiddish translation of Pirkei Avot in 1912 under the title Di Lehren fun di Foters.
 This translation was subsequently included in a trilingual (Hebrew-Yiddish-English) edition that was published in 1921.

 A Chinese translation of Pirkei Avot by Prof. Ping Zhang from Tel Aviv University was published in 1996 by CASS Press, together with footnotes and an introduction of Rabbi Adin Steinsaltz.
 The first edition, of 1500 copies, sold out immediately.
 A revised version of Zhang's translation, with some influence from the Chinese Catholic Bible, was published in 2001 under the title "猶太聖傳·民刑卷·先賢篇" ('Jewish sacred teachings, records, and ethics articles').
 It is available online.

+Intertextuality

+Scholars have noted similar themes and language shared between Pirkei Avot and earlier Jewish traditions found in the Gospels, such as the parallel descriptions of "where two or three are gathered" used in the Gospel of Matthew for Jesus, and in Avot 3:2 for the Shekhinah.